eagereyes/eagereyes.org/blog/2008/engaging-readers-with-square-pie-waffle-charts.md

 >	The stacked bar variant of the waffle chart at the top of the article improves on the square pie by constraining most growth to the horizontal dimension, so comparisons are mostly linear rather than areal.
 The brick chart showing minutes in class also has its measurements constrained mostly in the vertical dimension.
 For a quick impression the relative thickness of the layers is sufficient, while the reader who wants a more detailed look isn't too badly inconvenienced by mentally integrating the partial fill of the top layer of the segment.

 Robert Kosara says…
 >	<p>Heh, my initial notes said "respond to Jon Peltier's criticism" - I've seen you post links and make statements about these charts, and I will look into those in more detail soon.
-And I'm not entirely disagreeing with you: that&nbsp;<a href="http://www.enterprise-dashboard.com/2008/05/06/the-square-pie-chart/">business graphics page</a>&nbsp;I linked above has one chart with a hole in the middle and a very uneven layout, for example.&nbsp;But there is no chart type that can't be abused.
+And I'm not entirely disagreeing with you: that <a href="http://www.enterprise-dashboard.com/2008/05/06/the-square-pie-chart/">business graphics page</a> I linked above has one chart with a hole in the middle and a very uneven layout, for example.
+But there is no chart type that can't be abused.
 Overall though, I think that these are much better than the traditional pie charts.</p>
 >	<p>As I said in <a href="/Techniques/SquarePieCharts.html">my original square pie charts posting</a>, it's probably a good idea to lay the chart out like a squarified treemap.
 That makes the parts as comparable as possible &ndash; perhaps not perfect, but still better and more accurate than pie charts.</p>

 Jason says…